 The annual EU mandatory surveillance programme for avian influenza in both poultry and wild birds is conducted by all Member States.
-The EURL compiles and describes the data received via the Commission's online reporting system, conducts an epidemiological evaluation, carries out a critical scientific analysis and writes a report which is then presented by the EURL at the meeting of the Standing Committee on the Food Chain and Animal Health and at the annual NRL meetings.
-The reports are made available via the Commission's Animal Health Website
+The EURL compiles and describes the data received via the Commission's online reporting system, conducts an epidemiological evaluation, carries out a critical scientific analysis and writes a report which is then presented by the EURL at the meeting of the Standing Committee on Plants, Animals, Food and Feed and at the annual NRL meetings.
+The reports are made available via the Commission's Animal Health Website.

-Analyse data of cross year avian influenza surveillance in poultry and wild birds implemented and carried out by Member States during 2012 in a descriptive manner and from an epidemiological point of view.
+Analyse data of the annual avian influenza surveillance in poultry and wild birds implemented and carried out by Member States during 2013 in a descriptive manner and from an epidemiological point of view.
+Make comparisons with data obtained from surveys in previous years.

-Planned Achieved Compile an annual report of the EU mandatory 1 programmes of avian influenza surveillance by 31 st July 2013.
+Planned Achieved Compile an annual report of the EU mandatory 1 programmes of avian influenza surveillance by 31 st July 2016.